DioDread/simple-web-editor/README.md

 - Move document from one folder to another;
 - See tree view on the left side of the Applications window;
 - See text editor area on the right side of the Applications window;
+- See line numbers bar at left side of the text editor area;
 - See status bar which display current position of cursor;
 - Save current document to my local disk;